2020 Arkansas elections: General election

+General Assembly

-State senate
+State Senate

-17 out of 35 seats in the state senate were up for election.
+17 out of 35 seats in the Arkansas Senate were up for election.
 Out of the contested seats, the Republican Party won 15 while the Democratic Party won two.
 The resulting composition was 28 Republicans and seven Democrats.
-Republicans gained the 12th and 26th districts.
+Republicans flipped the 12th and 26th districts.

+State House of Representatives

+All 100 seats in the Arkansas House of Representatives were up for election.
+Republicans won 77 while Democrats won 23.
+Republicans flipped the 9th and 11th districts, while Democrats flipped the 32nd district.

 Federal offices

-President and vice president of the United States
+President of the United States

 Arkansas had six electoral votes in the Electoral College.
-Donald Trump won all of them, with 62% of the popular vote.
+Donald Trump won the state with 62% of the vote.

 U.S. Senate

-Incumbent Republican senator Tom Cotton won with 67% of the votes.
+Incumbent Republican senator Tom Cotton won reelection to a second term with 67% of the vote.

 U.S. House of Representatives

 Arkansas had four seats in the United States House of Representatives.
-The Republican Party won all of them.
-No seats changed hands.
+The Republican Party won all of them; no seats changed hands.